Home Buying

 From 1 June 2019, the ACT Government opened up the eligibility for a concession on stamp duty to all purchasers in the state, so it isn't specifically for first home buyers.
 You can also get the concession for all property types, whether it's a new or established property or a vacant block of land.

 The property must be your primary residence for a year within a year from the date of completion.
-The concession is capped at $35,910 from 1 July 2021.
+The concession is capped at $34,270 for 2024-2025.
 The household's total gross income, whether they are named purchasers or not, can't exceed the below income thresholds.

 Number of dependent children Total gross income threshold